ENGINE SWAP GUIDE HT4100 to OLDS

 5. RH Output Shaft & Bracket Assembly

-Any 79-85 FWD Olds block; diesels may be different.
+Any '79-85 FWD E/K with Olds block; diesels may be different.

 These were available new from internet sources some years back.